Enter your ZIP to find local pros.

 Laminate

-Disadvantages: Laminate cannot be sanded and refinished like regular hardwood.
-Scratches, dents and the like can be difficult to repair.
+Things to Consider: Laminate cannot be sanded and refinished like regular hardwood, so damages areas need a full replacement.
+Laminate is also prone to warping if water infiltrates plank cores or if the flooring is not installed properly.
+Scratches, dents and the like can be difficult and expensive to repair.

 Vinyl